Level 2 NARM Therapist Training

 Prerequisites for participation:

-Participants need to have a professional background in the field of psychosocial health (psychologists, psychiatrists, psychotherapists, counsellors, social workers, occupational therapists, etc.) and in addition to have completed a training in a psychotherapeutic modality with at least 2 years practical/clinical experience of regular contact with clients/patients.
+Participation requires a professional background in the field of psychosocial health (psychologists, psychiatrists, psychotherapists, counsellors, social workers, occupational therapists, etc.) and a training in a psychotherapeutic modality with at least 2 years practical/clinical experience of regular contact with clients/patients.
+Graduate trainees and interns working toward licensure are welcome to apply.
+This clinical training is not appropriate for those solely seeking a personal growth experience.

 Language